Meghan McCain Says Confusion Over Defund Police Movement Gives Donald Trump A ‘Really Great Campaign Slogan’

 As she argued, Democratic Representative Ilhan Omar has called to completely dismantle the Minneapolis police department.

-“This is giving Trump a really great campaign slogan,” she said.
+“This is giving Trump a really great campaign slogan,” she continued.
+While she acts as the show’s sole conservative voice, she has been largely critical of the president.

-She continued, saying that while she understands that there’s a difference between defunding and reforming, that difference wasn’t being made clear enough and Democrats needed to be clear on what they were arguing in support of.
+She went on, stating that while she understands there’s a difference between defunding and reforming, that difference wasn’t being made clear enough and Democrats needed to better explain what they were supporting.

-She added that while her co-hosts could “spin” things however they wanted, one thing was clear:
+She added that while her co-hosts could “spin” things however they wanted, one thing was clear.

 “I know that politics, at the end of the day, is real simple and it is about slogans.
 Defund the Police is a great one for the Trump campaign,” she said.